 Where to Write for Vital Records in the United States:

 Most USA States have archived birth, marriage, divorce and death records at their Office of Vital Records since the early 1900s & a few have them from about 1880.
 Check this link: http://www.cdc.gov/nchs/w2w.htm If earlier records exist you would write to the County Recorder in the county where the event occurred.
 Contact the local City Hall where the event occurred as sometimes smaller cities & towns will provide you with copies from their office.

 Social Security Applications:

 Generally, the original Social Security Application will give your ancestor's place of birth and their parent's names including mother's maiden name.
 You can easily find the SS# on your ancestor's Official State Death Notice.
 The U.S. Social Security Death Indexes Online *rarely to never* have listing for people who died before 1962.
 Also, they only have the names of those deceased persons who had a SS# and obtained benefits or whose survivors applied for benefits against the Social Security Number holder and then the Social Security Administration must move the name and number to the Death Index list.
-Go to the USA Tools Page of this website for more information and to search the SS Death Index links.
+Go to the USA Tools Page of this website for more information.

 "The U.S. National Archive and Records Administration" has a tremendous amount of information available for genealogy researchers.
 They have sent me copies of Census Records, Naturalization Papers, Ships Manifests, Ships Pictures and more.
 If you have enough factual data on your ancestors, simply email NARA and ask them to do a lookup.
 If you have time, visit the NARA closest to you: http://www.archives.gov/facilities/index.html